mediadesignpractices/othermill/eagle-othermill.md

 3. The mill will prompt you to `Reverse the endmill`.
 You should only use the `1/16" or 1/8" endmill` for this part, as the others are too delicate to be inserted backwards into the mill.
 Using both of the wrenches, carefully remove whatever `endmill` is already in the `collet`, return it to its clear plastic holder, and locate either the `1/16th or 1/8th endmills`.
 Once you have located the correct `endmill`, reverse it so the `untapered shaft` is pointing down towards the `spoil board`, slide it some (but not all) of the way into the `collet`, and tighten with the wrenches until snug.
 Click `Continue` to move to the next step.

+!!!! insert photo of reversed endmill here

 4. The mill will return to home.

 5. The window at the bottom will instruct you to `Align tool tip to bottom of carriage`.
 Look at the graphic above the spoil board in the UI and adjust (by clicking either` Z+` or `-Z`) the position of the bottom tip of the `endmill` such that it is anywhere between the edges of the `safe zone`.
 The bottom-most point of the `endmill` doesn't need to be exactly in the middle, just somewhere within those two lines.
 When you are done adjusting the height of the `endmill` click continue.

 6. Otherplan will prompt you to double check that there is nothing on the `spoil board`.
 If it is clear, simply click `Locate`.
 The mill will automatically calculate its height relative to the `spoil board` and then check to make sure the `bracket` is properly attached.
 Every once in a while the mill throws an error in the midst of the location process because it thinks it has found something conductive that is not the `spoil board`.
 If this happens, check to make sure there are not any metal filings, or other debris, on the `spoil board` and try to restart the location process.
-If the error persists I have successfully resolved this by power cycling the machine.
-When the machine returns to home you are done with this part of the setup process.
+If the error persists I have successfully resolved this by power cycling the mill.
+When the mill returns to home you are done with this part of the setup process.

 ## Setup Material (pt.
 1)